pczarn/gearley/README.md

 * open source
     * free is a fair price

+Made in Poland ❤️🤍.

+## Research

+While coding and optimizing the engine, we have discovered new optimizations for parsers in the Marpa/Earley lineage, and the result is an algorithm called Panini:

+1. Optimization of partial parse completion for the recognizer and the parse result.
+    1.a) Application of a priority queue for orderly bottom-up completion of partial parses.
+        * We use a binary heap for online sorting by priority.
+        * This enables us to create a simpler parse result by building a directed acyclic graph with topological order.
+    1.b) Furthermore, in-order evaluation of the parse result and its partial parses, which is more efficient in runtime and memory use.
+2. Application of a 3D bit matrix of size N x |S| x 2 for top-down prediction of partial parses and for Leo optimization.
+    * We use a flat dynamic array of bits for the bit matrix.
+    * A `symbol` is predicted at `input_location` when predicted[input_location][symbol][0] is set.
+    * Leo optimization for LHS `symbol` at `input_location` is possible when predicted[input_location][symbol][1] is set.
+3. Removal of unreachable Earley sets for smaller memory use.

+Kudos to the Rust team for creating a language that easily enables research during coding.

+These have already been published in this repository, never to be patented.

 ## Extending gearley

 The grammar is stored in a byte string.
 You may [serialize or deserialize it](https://docs.rs/gearley/0.0.5/gearley/grammar/struct.InternalGrammar.html)